sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ```

 If you try to convert this into a string, you will get an err() result.
-Obviously, you want to print your errors *somewhere*, but since Monoucha does
+Obviously, you want to print your errors *somewhere*, but Monoucha does
-not know (or care) where you log error messages, it leaves this task to you.
+not care how and where you log error messages, and leaves this task to

-However, Monoucha does provide an easy way to retrieve the current error
+the user.

-message:
+However, there is an easy way to retrieve the current error message:

 ```nim
 if JS_IsException(res):
   stderr.writeLine(ctx.getExceptionMsg())
 ```

-In most cases, you should wrap `eval` in a function that deals with exceptions
+In most cases, you should wrap `eval` in a function that deals with
-in the most appropriate way for your application.
+exceptions in the most appropriate way for your application.

 Alternatively, a self-contained evalConvert can be written as follows: